Cincinnati product liability lawyer reviews Testosterone-related heart attacks and venous thromboembolism (VTE) & Allegations of “Off Label” Marketing

-Since early 2000, the pharmaceutical industry engaged is aggressive marketing campaigns targeting older men with often “non branded” disease awareness marketing for a condition known as “Low T”.
-The campaigns implied that “Low T” was a medical condition and that testosterone replacement would offer benefits.
+Since early 2000, the pharmaceutical industry engaged is aggressive marketing campaigns targeting older men with often “non-branded” disease awareness marketing for a condition known as “Low T.” The campaigns implied that “Low T” was a medical condition and that hormone replacement would offer benefits.

 The benefit and safety of these medications have not been established for the treatment of low testosterone levels due to aging, even if a man’s symptoms seem related to low testosterone.”

 To date, there is no definitive evidence that increasing serum testosterone for age related symptoms is either safe or beneficial to the patient.

 Joe Lyon has been at the forefront on the testosterone replacement litigation since 2013 and filed one of the first lawsuits in the country.
-He has presented to lawyers around the country on the topic and is actively involved in the discovery process in the multidistrict litigation.
+He has presented to lawyers around the country on the topic and is actively involved in the discovery process in the multi-district litigation.

 If you would like to discuss your potential case with an experienced Cincinnati product liability lawyer and learn more about the safety of the products, please call The Lyon Firm for a free consultation.

-Testosterone Side Effects
+Testosterone Replacement Side Effects

-Based on the findings, the FDA also required the manufactures to increase the warning labels to include additional testosterone therapy side effects.
+Based on the findings, the FDA also required the manufactures to increase the warning labels to include additional Low T therapy side effects.
 The Lyon Firm is accepting cases for review, where the patient suffered any of the following:

 - Heart attacks

-- Pulmonary Embolus
+- Pulmonary Embolism

 - Deep Vein Thrombosis